Diamond Head, Hawaii: Tourism

+Diamond Head is an iconic landmark overlooking Honolulu, and is featured as a backdrop to Waikīkī in numerous movies and TV shows set in Hawaii.
+It is both a State Monument and, since 1968, a U.S. National Natural Landmark.
+While part of it is closed to the public and serves as a platform for antennas used by the U.S. government, a 0.8 mile trail open to tourists leads to the summit from the Visitors Center at the crater floor.
+Access to the trail for non-Hawaii residents requires reservation online beforehand and a small fee.
+The trail was originally built in 1908 as part of the U.S. Army Coastal Defense System.
+The trail rises 560 feet and includes a series of steep paths, stairs, and tunnels.
+At the summit are several bunkers which were used as a control station to direct artillery fire in case of war.
+The view from the top and its proximity to Honolulu's resort hotels and beaches makes the summit a popular tourist destination.

 National Natural Landmark

 In 1968, Diamond Head was declared a National Natural Landmark.
 The crater, also called Diamond Head Lookout, was used as a strategic military lookout in the early 1900s.
 Spanning over 475 acres (190 ha) (including the crater's interior and outer slopes), it served as an effective defensive lookout because it provides panoramic views of Waikiki and the south shore of Oahu.

 The Diamond Head Lighthouse, a navigational lighthouse built in 1917 is directly adjacent to the crater's slopes.
 In addition, a few pillboxes are on Diamond Head's summit.